Character Name: Rainbow Archer

 "How about I just lean on this coffee for now."

 It was hot, with sugar and cream, just the way she liked it.
 Her questioning look at him from across the cup had him smiling.

 "I guessed."
 He held out a hand with a couple of aspirin which she took gratefully.

 The hair at the nap of her neck fuzzed.
 A window shattered in the room below and she found herself enveloped by the huge man.
 He covered her and rolled the both of them off the bed and against one wall as the explosion propelled the bed into the ceiling.
 It dropped, tattered by the blast and covered the hole in the floor.

 Before her head cleared enough for her to react, Barney was on his feet with her cradled in his arms and running for the back of the flat.
 Tucking one shoulder, he slammed into the wall and burst through to land cat-like on the garden's small patch of grass.
 Three of them were waiting for exactly that and she realized that VIPER had found her.

 The trio of green-clad agents opened fire and Barney actually laughed.
 Several shots bounced off the big man and didn't seem to phase him.
 Setting her on her feet, he swept her behind his body.

-"Can ya keep up, lass?"
+"Can you keep up, lass?"
 He said as more shots bounced off.

-Then they were moving, Barney plowing stright through anything that moved.
-Like rag dolls, the VIPER agents soared into the air to land a block away.
+Then they were moving, Barney plowing straight through anything that moved.
+Like rag dolls, the VIPER agents soared into the air to land a dozen meters away.
 When they rounded the corner, a van was across the road and two men were busy loading a heavy machinegun.
 Barney simply ran up to it, grabbed it by the rear bumper and lofted it down the street.

 "Who are you?" she managed as they ducked down a side street.